-In advance of class each week's class session - for Weeks 2 through 7 - you are required to submit at least two critical, thoughtful questions raised by the readings for that week.
+In advance of class each week's class session - for Weeks 2 through 6 - you are required to submit at least two critical, thoughtful questions raised by the readings for that week.
 Please keep the questions brief (2-3 sentences is usually sufficient).
-Your questions should be submitted in the body of an email sent to teaching assistant Chuxuan Zhang (chuxuanz@design.upenn.edu) by 8:00pm each Wednesday evening before a scheduled class meeting.
+Your questions should be submitted in the body of an email sent to graduate assistant Sophie Zionts (szionts@design.upenn.edu) by 8:00pm each Wednesday evening before a scheduled class meeting.
 30% of total grade.

-[3] Ouiz
+[3] Quiz

 A quiz will be used to build your knowledge of some of key concepts and debates discussed in the readings and class sessions in the half-semester course.
-This will be incorporated into the schedule for Week 7 (October 21) and will be taken in class.
+This will be taken in class, incorporated into the schedule for Week 7 (October 20).
 25% of final grade.

-[4] Participation and engagement in class; one-on-one tutorials
+[4] Participation and engagement in class